-The blade shall be heat treated using hardening and tempering procedures to produce specified hardness
+The blade shall be heat treated using hardening and tempering procedures to produce specified hardness.

 6.2 Hardness

-The Vickers hardness of the finished instrument shall be within the range of 420 to 480 HV, when tested in accordance with IS 1501 (Part 1).
+The vickers hardness of the finished instrument shall be within the range of 420 HV to 480 HV, when tested in accordance with IS 1501 (Part 1).

 7 TESTS

-7.1 Saw through a well-seasoned teak wood piece.
-2.0 mm square three times.
-The cutting edge of the Saw shall show no sign of damage and the cut through the teak wood piece shall be neat.
+7.1 Saw through a well-seasoned teak wood piece 2.0 mm square three times.
+The cutting edge of the saw shall show no sign of damage and the cut through the teak wood piece shall be neat.

 7.2 Grip the handle in a vice with its axis horizontal and with the entire length of the blade and shank protruding.
 Apply force at the tip to deflect it by 3 mm in a plane at right angles to its own plane.
 Release the force.
 The saw shall not acquire a new set.